-Long-term debt and other long-term obligations are reported as liabilities in the statement of net position.
-Bond premiums and discounts are deferred and amortized ratably over the life of the Bonds.
-Bonds payable are reported net of applicable premiums or discounts.
+Long-term debt and other long-term obligations are reported as liabilities in the proprietary fund statement of net position.
+Bond premiums and discounts are deferred and amortized over the life of the Bonds using the straight-line method.
+Bonds are reported net of the applicable bond premium or discount.
 Bond issuance costs are expensed when incurred.